Package insert / prescribing information

 Warnings and Precautions

 Propafenone has caused new or worsened arrhythmias.
 Such proarrhythmic effects include sudden death and life-threatening ventricular arrhythmias such as ventricular fibrillation, ventricular tachycardia, asystole, and torsade de pointes.
 It may also worsen premature ventricular contractions or supraventricular arrhythmias, and it may prolong the QT interval.
-It is therefore essential that each patient given propafenone hydrochloride extended-release be evaluated electrocardiographically prior to and during therapy to determine whether the response to propafenone hydrochloride extended-release supports continued treatment.
-Because propafenone prolongs the QRS interval in the electrocardiogram, changes in the QT interval are difficult to interpret [see Clinical Pharmacology (12.2)].
+It is therefore essential that each patient given propafenone be evaluated electrocardiographically prior to and during therapy, to determine whether the response to propafenone ER capsules supports continued treatment.
+Because propafenone prolongs the QRS interval in the electrocardiogram, changes in the QT interval are difficult to interpret [see CLINICAL PHARMACOLOGY (12.2)].

-In the RAFT trial [see Clinical Studies (14)], there were too few deaths to assess the long-term risk to patients.
-There were 5 deaths, 3 in the pooled group for propafenone hydrochloride extended-release (0.8%), and 2 in the placebo group (1.6%).
-In the overall database of 8 trials of propafenone hydrochloride extended-release and propafenone hydrochloride immediate-release, the mortality rate was 2.5% per year on propafenone and 4.0% per year on placebo.
+In the propafenone ER capsules Atrial Fibrillation Trial (RAFT) trial [see CLINICAL STUDIES (14)], there were too few deaths to assess the long-term risk to patients.
+There were 5 deaths, 3 in the pooled group for propafenone ER capsules (0.8%), and 2 in the placebo group (1.6%).
+In the overall database of 8 trials of propafenone ER capsules and immediate release propafenone, the mortality rate was 2.5% per year on propafenone and 4.0% per year on placebo.
 Concurrent use of propafenone with other antiarrhythmic agents has not been well studied.

-Overall in clinical trials with propafenone hydrochloride immediate-release (which included patients treated for ventricular arrhythmias, atrial fibrillation/flutter, and PSVT), 4.7% of all patients had new or worsened ventricular arrhythmia possibly representing a proarrhythmic event (0.7% was an increase in PVCs; 4.0% a worsening or new appearance of VT or VF).
+Overall in clinical trials with propafenone immediate release (which included patients treated for ventricular arrhythmias, atrial fibrillation/flutter, and PSVT), 4.7% of all patients had new or worsened ventricular arrhythmia possibly representing a proarrhythmic event (0.7% was an increase in PVCs; 4.0% a worsening, or new appearance of VT or VF).
 Of the patients who had worsening of VT (4%), 92% had a history of VT and/or VT/VF, 71% had coronary artery disease, and 68% had a prior myocardial infarction.
 The incidence of proarrhythmia in patients with less serious or benign arrhythmias, which include patients with an increase in frequency of PVCs, was 1.6%.
-Although most proarrhythmic events occurred during the first week of therapy, late events also were seen and the CAST trial [see Boxed Warning: Mortality] suggests that an increased risk of proarrythmia is present throughout treatment.
+Although most proarrhythmic events occurred during the first week of therapy, late events also were seen and the CAST trial [see BOXED WARNING: MORTALITY] suggests that an increased risk of proarrhythmia is present throughout treatment.

 Unmasking Brugada Syndrome

-Brugada Syndrome may be unmasked after exposure to propafenone hydrochloride extended-release.
-Perform an ECG after initiation of propafenone hydrochloride extended-release and discontinue the drug if changes are suggestive of Brugada Syndrome [see Contraindications (4)].
+Brugada Syndrome may be unmasked after exposure to propafenone ER capsules.
+Perform an ECG after initiation of propafenone and discontinue the drug if changes are suggestive of Brugada Syndrome [see CONTRAINDICATIONS (4)].

 Use with Drugs that Prolong the QT Interval and Antiarrhythmic Agents

-The use of propafenone hydrochloride extended-release in conjunction with other drugs that prolong the QT interval has not been extensively studied.
+The use of propafenone ER capsules (propafenone hydrochloride) in conjunction with other drugs that prolong the QT interval has not been extensively studied.
 Such drugs may include many antiarrhythmics, some phenothiazines, tricyclic antidepressants, and oral macrolides.
-Withhold Class IA and III antiarrhythmic agents for at least 5 half-lives prior to dosing with propafenone hydrochloride extended-release.
+Withhold Class IA and III antiarrhythmic agents for at least 5 half-lives prior to dosing with propafenone ER capsules.
 Avoid the use of propafenone with Class IA and III antiarrhythmic agents (including quinidine and amiodarone).
 There is only limited experience with the concomitant use of Class IB or IC antiarrhythmics.

 Drug Interactions: Simultaneous Use with Inhibitors of Cytochrome P450 Isoenzymes 2D6 and 3A4